1234shadowtech/Practice1/SUGGESTIONS.md

 ## File: `main.py`

 ### Suggestions:
-1. **[Severity: Medium, Tag: Documentation]**: Add documentation or comments to explain the purpose and functionality of the imported functions (`small`, `sqr`, `special`).
-This will help other developers understand their roles without needing to refer to the external modules.
-2. **[Severity: Low, Tag: Naming]**: The variable `a` is not descriptive.
-Consider renaming it to something more meaningful, such as `input_value` or `number`, to improve code readability.
+1. **[Severity: Medium, Tag: Readability]** Rename the variable `a` to something more descriptive, such as `input_value` or `number`, to improve code clarity and readability.
-3. **[Severity: Medium, Tag: Maintainability]**: Add comments to describe the expected input and output of each function call (`small`, `sqr`, `special`).
-This will make the code easier to maintain and debug.
+2. **[Severity: High, Tag: Documentation]** Add comments or documentation for the imported functions (`small`, `sqr`, and `special`) to clarify their purpose, expected input, and output.
+This is crucial for understanding the code, especially if the functions are from external modules.
+3. **[Severity: Medium, Tag: Maintainability]** Consider handling potential exceptions or edge cases for the function calls (`small(a)`, `sqr(a)`, and `special(a)`) to ensure robustness.
+For example, what happens if `a` is not a valid input for these functions?
-4. **[Severity: Low, Tag: Readability]**: Consider grouping related imports together and adding a brief comment about the purpose of each module being imported.
+4. **[Severity: Low, Tag: Code Structure]** Group related imports together and add a brief comment explaining the purpose of each module being imported.
+This helps maintain a clean and organized code structure.
-5. **[Severity: Low, Tag: Best Practices]**: If the `a` module and `b` module are part of the same project, ensure that their names are descriptive and follow the project’s naming conventions.

 ### Commented Code:
 ```python